ito-org/STRICT/README.md

 ## Malicious Clients

 Possible ways for a malicious client to misbehave would be to forge/omit submissions to produce false positives and false negatives.
-If the PIDs are sufficiently long, the collision rate should be low enough to produce few false positives in case of forged submission.
+If the TCN are sufficiently long, the collision rate should be low enough to produce few false positives in case of forged submission.
 Since this is an opt-in protocol, false negatives are identical to non-participation.

-A client could correlate PIDs to other users on sidechannels, to later look up which people are positive.
+A client could correlate TCNs to other users on sidechannels, to later look up which people are positive.
 This might be mitigated with something like Private Join and Compute, but with malicious security.

 ## BLE